 Our dream-seeds also have a finite gestation period, and must be held with belief, and nourished until they have sprouted and reached full maturity.
 Just because a farmer sees a green tomato, that doesn’t mean his red-tomato-dream is a failure.
 The process just simply isn’t complete yet.

 So when your goal or dream doesn’t appear to be all that you hoped it would be, don’t yank it from it’s place in your mind; keep nourishing it.
 The process just simply isn’t complete.
 It takes time for the necessary connections to occur.
 There are a lot of elements that must gather through natural processes before the dream can go from seed, to fruit-bearing tree.

-Well, the one thing that has occupied most of my free-thought time recently is gardening.
-I have never slowed down long enough to tackle such a feat, but for some reason this is my newest consuming passion: to plant and see seeds grow and turn into vegetables, and to let my children join me in this learning process, and perhaps when the peas, beans, lettuce, broccoli and so forth begin to show up, they will be all the more excited to ingest them. 🙂
+Well, one thing that occupied most of my free-thought time a few years ago was gardening.
+I had never slowed down long enough to tackle such a feat, but for some reason this was my newest consuming passion: to plant and see seeds grow and turn into vegetables, and to let my children join me in this learning process.
+Hoping perhaps that when the peas, beans, lettuce, broccoli and so forth began to show up, the children would be all the more excited to ingest them. 🙂

-Prosperity Tip: Don’t let an “I feel like I can” moment go by without taking action!
+Tip: Never let an “I feel like I can” moment go by without taking action!

-Today’s task was to pick up the Vermiculite from the nursery and begin assembling the lumber.
-For a moment there, I began to lose that “I can” feeling so I went to Trevan’s office to talk it through.
-I began to explain why I was beginning to feel overwhelmed… it all seemed so simple the day before, but today I looked at the charts in the back of the book and went into “information overload”.
+That day’s task was to pick up the Vermiculite from the nursery and begin assembling the lumber.
+For a moment, I began to lose that “I can” feeling so I went to Trevan’s office to talk it through.
+I began to explain why I was beginning to feel overwhelmed.
+It all seemed so simple the day before, but that day I was looking at the charts in the back of the book and went into “information overload”.